-The Marcum Flasher is an excellent sonar unit for open-water use.
-To convert the flasher from an ice system to an open water unit, remove the power-head, gimbal bracket and power cord from the shuttle and softcase.
-The gimbal bracket can be mounted on any flat surface in your boat.
+The LX-5i is an excellent sonar unit for open-water use.
+To convert the LX-5i from an ice system to an open water unit, remove the LX-5i powerhead, gimbal bracket and power cord from the softcase.
+The gimbal bracket can be mounted on any flat surface.
 The unit should be mounted in a location that is free from other electrical apparatus to eliminate interference.
 If interference is observed, reposition the unit until optimum performance is obtained.
 Your boat's 12-volt DC electrical system can be used to power the unit.

-Marcum flashers are protected from accidental polarity reversals.
+Lowest noise will be obtained by direct connection to the battery.
+The LX-5i is protected from accidental polarity reversals.
 No damage will result from an incorrect battery hook-up.